Large fireworks warehouse in Liuyang — factory-direct wholesale supply chain

 The Numbers on a First Container

-Real figures for a small-to-mid retailer running their first 20' container out of Liuyang:
+Illustrative figures for a small-to-mid retailer running their first 20' container out of Liuyang — actual numbers vary with product mix, destination port and season:

 One 20GP (Mixed Consumer Product)